realashleybailey/FileFlows/docs/_pages/System.md

 ### Memory Usage
 Shows you the current and historic memory usage.
 This data is bucketed and the maximum value recorded in a 10 second bucket is shown.

-### Open Database Connections
-Shows you the current and historic open database connections.
-This data is bucketed and the maximum value recorded in a 10 second bucket is shown.

 ### Codec
 Shows you how many of each codecs have been processed.
 This combines both Video and Audio codecs.